While writing validation code for an 11ty shortcode, I

 This article explains how I did it.

 We beg your pardon, America.
-We beg your pardon because the pardon you gave this time was not yours to give.
+We beg your pardon because the

 The current